0

 Choosing the Right Protocol:

-For a starter smart home with limited devices, Wi-Fi might be sufficient.
-However, if you plan on building a network of sensors and battery-powered switches, Zigbee’s efficiency and mesh networking make it a compelling choice.
-In either case, you might want to have a smart home controller to enable you to quickly access devices or routines.
-The bulk of smart home controllers do include a Zigbee and bluetooth gateway.
+For a basic smart home with limited devices, Wi-Fi might be sufficient.
+However, if you plan to build a network of sensors and battery-powered switches, ZigBee’s efficiency and mesh networking make it a compelling choice.
+In either case, you might want to consider a smart home controller to quickly access devices or routines.
+Most smart home controllers include a ZigBee and Bluetooth gateway.

 Smart Lighting Devices